diagrams/diagrams-doc/doc/manual.rst

 In that case `f` is ignored, and `d` is returned unmodified.

-Here's a simple example making use of names to draw a line connecting the centers of two subdiagrams.
+Here's a simple example making use of names to draw a line connecting the centers of two subdiagrams (though for this particular task it is probably more convenient to use the provided `connect` function):

 .. class:: dia-lhs